vmware-tanzu/velero/site/_posts/2019-10-08-Velero-v1-1-on-vSphere.md

 ## What this post does not show

-* How to install Velero v1.1 with PKS, Pivotal Container Service, on vSphere
 * A demonstration on how to do backup/restore of a stateful application (i.e. PVs)
 * The assumption is that the Kubernetes nodes in your cluster have internet access in order to pull the Velero images.
 This guide does not show how to add images using a local repository